 Migratory North American monarch butterflies show substantial variation in their wing morphology, although the factors contributing to this variation remain relatively poorly characterized.
 Here, we use a large dataset and show that sex, overwintering status, and latitude of collection all explain a substantial proportion of the observed variation in monarch forewing size.
 Additionally, we find a significant increase in the size of North American monarch forewings through time, a pattern that has not been observed before and that was corroborated by re-analysis of the data from Flockhart et al. (2017) [17].
 Finally, we show that larval host plant identity can have strong impacts on monarch wing morphology, with certain milkweed species such as A. syriaca supporting especially large butterflies.

-The single strongest source of variation in our dataset was sex, with male butterflies having forewings that were significantly larger and marginally than female butterflies.
-Sexual dimorphism in forewing size has been documented in numerous studies of monarchs [9] and has generally been interpreted as the result of sexual selection favoring larger males, either due to female preference [24] or sperm competition [2567].
-[28]Male forewings were slightly less round than female forewings, a pattern that has not been shown before.
-This result may be partly driven by the inherent correlation between forewing area and forewing roundness (R2 = 0.25, Figure S2), whereby larger forewings also tend to be less round.
+The most consistent source of variation in our dataset was sex, with male butterflies having forewings that were approximately 1.8% larger and marginally more elongated than female butterflies.
+Sexual dimorphism in forewing size has been documented in numerous studies of monarchs [9] and has generally been interpreted as the result of sexual selection favoring larger males, possibly due to increased ability to overcome female resistance to mating, female preference, or sperm competition [26,27].
+Larger size in males could also be related to monarch mating behavior, which involves a lengthy copulation and post-nuptial flight period of up to 16 hours in which males fly with females attached [28].
+Male forewings were slightly more elongated than female forewings, a pattern that has not been shown before.
+This result seems to be partly driven by the inherent correlation between forewing area and forewing roundness (R2 = 0.25, Figure S2), whereby larger forewings also tend to be more elongated.

 One possible implication of the discrepancy in size between males and females is differing migration capabilities based on sex.
-Although neither Yang et al. (2016) [16] nor Flockhart et al. (2017) [17] found sex-based differences in inferred migration distance, the increasingly male-biased sex ratio at overwintering sites in Mexico may reflect sex-based differences in migration ability and/or distance [26].tagging data from()29, which indicated that female monarchs have higher success in reaching Mexico than males.
+Although neither Yang et al. (2016) [16] nor Flockhart et al. (2017) [17] found sex-based differences in inferred migration distance, the increasingly male-biased sex ratio at overwintering sites in Mexico could potentially reflect sex-based differences in migration ability and/or distance [26].
+However, this runs counter to tagging data from Steffy (2015) [29], which indicated that female monarchs have higher success in reaching Mexico than males.

 The next largest source of variation was overwintering status, with monarchs collected from overwintering sites being significantly larger than those away from overwintering sites.
 This result is consistent with previous findings and supports the idea that long-distance migration to overwintering locations may act as a selective episode on wing morphology, such that only the most capable migrants eventually reach these sites [16,17].
 An alternative explanation for this finding is that summer breeding butterflies that develop under warmer temperatures and longer photoperiod might be smaller as a result of phenotypic plasticity.
-Temperature and photoperiod effects on adult size and wing morphology have been documented in monarchs [19,30].
+Temperature and photoperiod effects on adult size and wing morphology have been documented in monarchs [19,31].
 However, the daylength index was only a modest predictor of wing size in our dataset (Table 2) and in the opposite direction predicted, with forewing size being slightly larger for butterflies collected during longer days, suggesting that photoperiod per se does not strongly drive patterns of wing morphological variation.
 Likewise, Flockhart et al. (2017) [17] did not find strong support for a statistical model that included temperature in the natal range as a predictor of adult wing morphology.